-- 1. Consult with others who can provide relevant information about the student's condition, and - Provide the student an opportunity to present information about his or her circumstances.
-If the student is unable or unwilling to meet with the Dean in a timely manner, the student's opportunity to provide information is waived.
+- 1. Consult with others who can provide relevant information about the student's condition. - 2.
+Explore reasonable accommodations that mitigate threats and disruptions in order to allow the student to remain on campus. - 3.
+Provide the student an opportunity to present information about his or her circumstances.
+If the student is unable or unwilling to meet with the Dean in a timely manner, the student's opportunity to provide information is forfeited.

-The Dean or designee will issue an Involuntary Medical Leave of Absence in writing (email to the student's College of Idaho address and hardcopy to student's campus mailbox) to the student.
+The Dean or designee will issue an Involuntary Medical Leave of Absence in writing (email to the student's College of Idaho address) to the student.
 The written notice will include: